|PsycINFO||Web of Science||Google Scholar|

 |A database of scholarly articles, book chapters, and dissertations in Psychology.||A database of scholarly articles in all disciplines.
 It is designed to allow searching of citations.||Google’s search of scholarly articles.
 It covers most academic publishers and articles posted on college and university websites.|

 |It's awesome for...||…doing a search on a topic in psychology, especially if you have parameters such a specific methodology, population, or a test/measure that you’re interested in.||…starting with an article and seeing who has cited it (and who has cited that…).
 Especially good for finding newer research.||…finding the full text of an article that you can’t find elsewhere, sometimes.
 Authors sometimes put their article up on the web, giving you free access.|

 |What you need||List of key words or phrases that describe your topic.||List of key words or phrases, or the title of an article that you're interested in.||If you’re looking for a specific article, the title of that article.
 Or very specific key words and phrases.|

 |Drawbacks||Does not search the full text or articles in disciplines outside of Psychology||Does not search the full text.||It can be hard to narrow results, no discipline-specific indexing.
 May take you to sites that ask for money to access them – please, DON’T pay for access to articles!|

-PsycINFO provides a lot of specialized limiters on the advanced search screen: You can limit results based on the tests performed, methodology, and population.
-These can be extremely helpful!
+PsycINFO provides a lot of specialized limiters on the advanced search screen: You can limit results based Tests & Measures, Methodology (empirical study or literature review, for example), and Population.

 Use a different row for each different concept.
 Add synonyms for concepts in a box separated by the word OR (eg: college OR university).